 Villas and studios resembling turn-of-the-20th-century Key West houses have full kitchens, white and pastel clapboard siding, delicate ornamental woodwork, and private balconies that overlook the waterways and golf fairways winding through the grounds.
 A red-and-white lighthouse sets the scene, and kids can roast marshmallows at the campfire.
-Rooms are decorated in soft, beachy, tropical colors.
+Rooms are decorated in soft, beachy, pastels.
 A pleasant boat ride through tree-lined canals delivers you to Disney Springs and its nightlife.
 The resort is part of the Disney Vacation Club network, but rooms are rented to anyone when they're available.

 The deluxe studios sleep four adults in two queen beds, with a kitchenette equipped with a microwave, a toaster, a coffee maker, a small refrigerator, a wet bar and small table and chairs.
 The three bedroom villas can sleep up to 12, and all villas have fully equipped kitchens, a flat-screen TV, ample storage space, a table and chairs, couches and occasional chairs, a furnished balcony or patio, and a very welcome washer and dryer, all making for a home-like experience.

 YOU SHOULD KNOW Request ground floor accommodations, in a refurbished villa or studio, if stairs are not to your liking, as there are no elevators, and this is a three-story resort.

 Studios have a single sink with a plain white vanity top that does provide plenty of room for toiletries, and a shower/tub combination.
 The villa bathrooms are roomier, with whirlpool tubs, shelving for toiletries and, oddly, a pedestal sink.